There’s an old saying that attitude is everything. One thing is for sure: attitude is a huge factor in your success at anything, including leadership.

 We can talk about ourselves in terms of leadership and set up a plan, but as the saying goes, “The proof is in the pudding.”

-When you make a series of decisions about what you intend to do, and you start doing them, your behavior is in line with and supporting your intention.
-If you say you will do something and then allow yourself to be distracted, or you lose the commitment to a particular goal, then your behavior is not supporting your stated intention.
+When you make a series of decisions about what you intend to do, and you start doing them, your behaviour is in line with and supporting your intention.
+If you say you will do something and then allow yourself to be distracted, or you lose the commitment to a particular goal, then your behaviour is not supporting your stated intention.

 Motivation from Within